akilli/cms/README.md

 Start the docker containers with

 ```
-docker-compose up -d
+docker compose up -d
 ```

 and access the cms with http://localhost.
 You can log in via http://localhost/account:login with username `admin` and password `password`.

-The provided [docker-compose.yml](docker-compose.yml) is meant for development and testing purposes only as it sets the environment variable `DEV=1` for the php container which effectively disables the `session.cookie_secure` restriction, opcache and preloading.
+The provided [compose.yml](compose.yml) is meant for development and testing purposes only as it sets the environment variable `DEV=1` for the php container which effectively disables the `session.cookie_secure` restriction, opcache and preloading.
 It also mounts the source code into all three containers and uses the `akilli/php` image instead of the `akilli/cms` image.